 Recognizing the harms of charging people fines and fees they simply cannot afford to pay, one in four states require courts to conduct ability to pay assessments every time they order a person to pay a fine, fee, assessment or surcharge.
-Arkansas does not require courts to conduct an ability to pay assessment any time they order a person to pay, but it received partial credit because people do have the right to an ability to pay hearing if they assert that they are unable to pay.^{vi}
+Massachusetts requires judges to impose some mandatory fines and fees, which cannot be waived even if the person has no ability to pay. vi

-Recommendation: Arkansas should require courts to conduct an ability to pay assessment every time they order a person to pay a fine, fee, assessment, or surcharge.
+Recommendation: Massachusetts should require courts to conduct an ability to pay assessment every time they order a person to pay a fine, fee, assessment, or surcharge and should authorize judges to waive or modify costs accordingly.